Former Justices of the Court of AppealCourt of Appeal | Saskatchewan

-When Justice MacDonald died in November of 1991, his friend and colleague Justice C.F.
+When MacDonald died in November of 1991, his friend and colleague Justice C.F.
 Tallis of the Court of Appeal gave the eulogy at his funeral.
-Justice Tallis said that Justice MacDonald’s life was “marked by loving kindness, a spirit of compassion and charity that pervaded all his relationships.”
+Tallis said that MacDonald’s life was “marked by loving kindness, a spirit of compassion and charity that pervaded all his relationships.”
 He went on to say, “As a lawyer I had the privilege of appearing before Ray MacDonald as a Judge of the Court of Queen’s Bench.
 Beneath his quiet and controlled public reserve lay an instinctive passion for justice and fair play. […] As an appellate judge he left his mark.
 For me his quiet dignity at the conference table was marked with a sense of fairness and justice in approaching issues.
 His influence and conduct will be a legacy and guide for the Court.”

 The Honourable Thomas C. Wakeling

 1984 – 1999 Justice of the Saskatchewan Court of Appeal

 Thomas C. Wakeling was born in Saskatoon on May 19, 1924.
 He joined the Royal Canadian Air Force in May 1943 and was discharged in 1945 with the rank of flying officer, having served in Canada as an elementary flying instructor.
 In 1946, he married Peggy Munro and they had three children: Thomas W. Wakeling, Q.C.
 (Audrey), Robbie M. Wakeling (Virginia), and Margaret E. Lockwood (Eric).